galvin96/vihu96/index.md

 # Welcome to Viet-Hung Le's home

 Experienced in Full-stack development with a demonstrated history of working in technology company.
-Strong quality assurance professional with a Bachelor of Networks and Communication focused from the University of Informatlogy.
+Strong quality assurance professional with a Bachelor of Computer Networks and Communication focused from the University of Information Technology.

 ## MY SKILLS